msk-mind/luna/README.md

 For development and testing purposes, add the subpackages to your `PYTHONPATH`:

 `export PYTHONPATH=.:src:pyluna-common:pyluna-radiology:pyluna-pathology`

+OR use `setup_local.sh` to setup your python paths and LUNA_HOME config:

 To run tests, specify the subpackage you want to test.
 For example, this command will run all tests under pyluna-common package.